Amarillo Housing Market Update: May 2026 Shows a Strong Seller-Leaning Market

 According to the May 2026 numbers, the average Amarillo home spent 37 days on market and another 32 days to close.
 That puts the total timeline at about 69 days from listing to closing, which is eight days faster than the same period last year.

-That does not mean every home sells quickly.
+However, that does not mean every home sells quickly.
 Homes that sit longer usually have one of three problems: the price is too high, the condition needs more work than buyers want to take on, or the marketing is not doing the home any favors.
-Sometimes it is all three, which is the real estate version of stepping on a rake.

 Where Most Amarillo Homes Are Selling